3 min read

 FONAR Corp is the parent company which owns a subsidiary named Health Management Corporation of America (HMCA) — the primary source of income and growth for FONR.

-In 2013, HCMA partnered with a group of outside investors to form Health Diagnostics Management (HDM), which is the company that manages the MRI scanning centers.
+In 2013, HMCA partnered with a group of outside investors to form Health Diagnostics Management (HDM), which is the company that manages the MRI scanning centers.

 HDM has two classes of stock, A (non-controlling interest) and B (controlling interest).